Measure And Optimize Cumulative Layout Shift (CLS)

 You can use DebugBear to measure Cumulative Layout Shift over time and optimize your CLS scores.

-You can also get a high-level view of page speed and Core Web Vitals on your website.
+You can also get a high-level view of page speed and Core Web Vitals on your website and those of your competitors.